KeiferC/CyberFundamentals/04-vulnerabilities/00-vuln.md

 - What pushback may occur from the vulnerability disclosure?
 - Should the vulnerability be disclosed if it is not likely to be patched?
 - What consequences will I face if I disclose this vulnerability?
+- What public disclosure deadline should I set?
 - and more...

 If you are having concerns regarding vulnerability disclosures, you may want